RowSquared/survey.tm/README.md

 - [ ] If new questionnaire added for which text item exist, not reflected in “QUestionnaire(s)” cell (sticks with old questionnaire)
 - [ ] Remove the value.unique in Google Sheet?
-- [ ] move these todos into github issues =)
+- [ ] move these todos into github issues (:
 - [ ] Color coding as dedicated function?
-Not really like it.
+Not really?
 It is a one liner.
   Add to doc as an example?

-### GoogleAPI/Deepl

-- [ ] Move to Deepl2 4 free account

 ### Get SuSo Designer Template

-- [ ] Issue if special unicodes & readxl (e.g with
+- [ ] Confirm issue if special unicodes & readxl (e.g with
   “953faa24e13144ac984e1ad62593aab5”)

 ### Long-term